Selling well means earning more money?

 However, it’s equally important to understand the cost of doing business in each marketplace.
-The commission fees across Amazon, eBay, Bestbuy, Lowes, Walmart Marketplace, and Jet.com are different and typically vary by product category, although the commission basically is calculated from the total sales and payout is transferred from the marketplace to the merchant bank account in a fixed schedule window, rather than immediately.
+The commission fees across Amazon, eBay, Bestbuy, Lowes, Walmart Marketplace, and Jet.com.
+Their fees are different and typically vary by product category.
+The platform charges fees a percentage out of total sales.
+And they transfer the payout from the marketplace to the merchant bank account in a fixed schedule window.
+It’s not immediate.

 Previously, I introduced 5 free resources from Google Merchant Center, and one of the programs is now the 0% commission fee offered by Google Shopping Action.
-If we try to plug into our profit calculator, when comparing with Amazon referral fees, for example, 15% that we need to pay US$10.5 per transaction.
-However, when it’s the 0% commission fee, we could earn more US$10.5 by selling on Google shopping action or lower the retail pricing(US$59.99) to generate more sales with earning the same amount of profit.
+If we try to plug into our profit calculator, compared with Amazon referral fees.
+For example, we need to pay US$10.5 per transaction (15%).
+However, when it’s the 0% commission fee, we could earn an additional US$10.5 by selling on Google shopping action.
+Or we can lower the retail pricing(US$59.99) to generate more sales with earning the same amount of profit.
 Again, that’s why we call “Lunch for free”.

 3. Advertising Cost Per Sale

 From my perspective in a way, advertising might be not a must when you are extremely well leveraging organic traffic, social media, and own a high amount of first-party PII data.
 However, advertising must faster increase new customers, grow the market shares, and build brand awareness than any other approach.